causalabs/causadb-node/CausaDB/addData.md

 ▸ **addData**(`dataName`): ``Data``

 Add data to the CausaDB system.
+This can be either data stored directly on the CausaDB cloud or data stored externally and accessed via credentials.

 ## Parameters